Summary

 Explain

-Students use the information they highlighted to fill out a chart, summarizing the actions related to the case as either attempts to protect the sovereignty of the Cherokee Nation, or attempts to undermine sovereignty of the Cherokee Nation.
+Students complete a chart by categorizing the information they highlighted as actions taken to protect the sovereignty of the Cherokee Nation or as actions taken to undermine the sovereignty of the Cherokee Nation.

 Extend